kyle8998/Optbnb/README.md

 of everything across the board, another would be an overview of all the neighbourhoods, and the last would be an overview of a specific neighbourhood.

-Graph 1: Bar Graph of the Average Cost of Living in Each neighbourhood
+Graph 1: Horizontal Bar Graph of the Average Price Based on Bedrooms in Each neighbourhood

 Graph 2: Radar Graph of the 6 Review Values For Each neighbourhood

-Graph 3: Line Graph of the Bed to Bathroom Ratio Overall
+Graph 3: Line Graph of the Average Price Based on the Bed to Bathroom Ratio Overall

 All computations were done before any visualization using Pandas and NumPy in Jupyter Notebook.
 [View Computations Here](data/Import_Data.ipynb)